rupertc7/Shared/Rug_Py/Mod3/ReadMe.txt

     ELEMENTS: input, count, upper
 count_char	Function:	counts char, int, and symbols, 2 solutions
     STATUS: it works
+    HOW: For loop and for if on a single line
+    ELEMENTS: isdigit, isalph, not isalnum nested_loop	Function:	understand nested loops and continue
+    STATUS: in testing
-    ELEMENTS: isdigit, isalph, not isalnum newscript	Function:	Header filling, script creator
+    ELEMENTS: join, len, range, append, continue newscript	Function:	Header filling, script creator
     STATUS: it works
     HOW: Input request, skips regular inputs